 - Inform families of the availability of advocacy services.

-- Coordinate with medial and health providers.
+- Coordinate with medical and health providers.

 - Facilitate the development of a transition plan to preschool services.